December 29, 2013

 In order to get home and stop the villain, Walt and Grandpa have to set aside their differences, work together and navigate worlds where the rules can change around every corner.

-Check out some of the concept art below, then visit Kickstarter to learn more about the project.
+Check out some of the concept art below, then

 (via HuffPo)